 The sockets backend supports gdb debugging through the

 X10_GDB environment variable.
 The value of this has two forms:

 - "place:port", where place is the place that you want to be debugged or the string "all", and port is the port number that you want gdbserver to use.
 This launches the runtime for the specified place under gdbserver, which allows you to connect to the remote runtime with your local gdb session.
-See this link for more details.
+See Using the gdbserver program for more details.
 If you specify "all" for the place, then all places will be started under gdbserver at the specified port.
 Be aware that if you have multiple places running on the same machine, then this will cause port number conflicts.

 - "place", where place is either the place that you want to be debugged, or the string "all".
 Setting this to a number causes the specified place to be launched under gdb in a new xterm.
 For example, setting